SkyBlueRW/SkyBlueRW.github.io/_posts/2024-11-30-bayesian-lucky-factor.md

 ![GDP](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/replication.jpg)

-35% vs 85% Quite a drmatic difference, no wonder all the discussions and debates around wheather there is a replication crisis in empirical asset pricing research.
+35% vs 85% is quite a drmatic difference, no wonder all the discussions and debates around wheather there is a replication crisis in empirical asset pricing research. small make sense.